Lead flows FAQ

 How do I integrate my website forms?

-Does collected forms work with my form builder?
+Do non-HubSpot forms work with my form builder?

 Provided your form is a static HTML form, wrapped in a HTML